Top 17 Chicken Predators & What To Know

 - Attacks during day or night

 What you can do about it: Like weasels, these are small, quick, and agile animals.
-Secure any openings in your coop, and consider setting a trap with bloody meat or fish.
+You will need secure any openings in your coop.
+You can also catch minks by setting a trap with bloody meat or fish.

 Foxes (Especially Red Foxes)